 servable quantity is the fission product distribution created from the neutron flux interaction with the fissile material.
 ETA’s modeled performance produced 2 × 109

-± 1% fissions which is near the order of those collected in forensics ground samples.
+± 1% fissions, which is near the order of those collected in forensics ground samples.

 Selected fission products were analyzed with the General Description of Fission Ob- servables (GEF) code and experimental data was used to create energy dependent Nagy fits.
-The fission products produced by ETA has an equivalent cumulative fis- sion product distribution to the defined objective TN+PFNS with current predictive capabilities.
+The fission products produced by ETA have an equivalent cumulative fis- sion product distribution to the defined objective TN+PFNS with current predictive capabilities.
 Spectrally accurate fission product distributions are extremely impor- tant to nuclear forensics and attribution linked to counter-proliferation efforts and attribution techniques for deterrence.

 Future Work